Criminal defamation: Court rejects Rahul Gandhi’s plea for stay on conviction

 Gandhi on Thursday last told the sessions court that his disqualification would cause him “irreparable loss and irreversible injury”.

 Conviction and two-year jail term also leave Gandhi ineligible to contest elections for eight years.
-This can be reversed if a higher court overturns his conviction or reduces his sentence to less than two years.
+This can be reversed if a higher court overturns his conviction or reduces his sentence to under two years.

 Gandhi argued his comments about the Modi surname during a speech in Karnataka were not defamatory and taken out of context.

-Bharatiya Janata Party (BJP) lawmaker Purnesh Modi, who is the complainant in the case, called Gandhi a repeat offender and said the Congress leader’s appeal was a “dirty display of childish arrogance.”
+Purnesh Modi called Gandhi a repeat offender and said the Congress leader’s appeal was a “dirty display of childish arrogance.”

-“The accused is in the habit of making such defamatory and irresponsible statements which may either defame others or may hurt the feelings of others, in the name of freedom of speech and political criticism and dissent,” Modi said in his affidavit in response to notice on Gandhi’s plea.
+“The accused is in the habit of making such defamatory and irresponsible statements which may either defame others or may hurt the feelings of others, in the name of freedom of speech and political criticism and dissent,” he said in his response to notice on Gandhi’s plea.

-Purnesh Modi filed the case against Gandhi under Sections 499 and 500 (defamation) of the Indian Penal Code over the remark wondering how “all thieves have Modi as the common surname” during an election rally at Kolar in Karnataka in April 2019.
+Purnesh Modi filed the case against Gandhi under Sections 499 and 500 (defamation) of the Indian Penal Code over the Congress leader’s remarks during an election rally.

-The sessions court heard both parties last Thursday before reserving the order.

 Gandhi’s lawyers argued the trial in the case was “not fair” and that there was no need for maximum punishment.
 Gandhi argued the excessive sentence was contrary to the law on the subject and unwarranted in the present case which has overriding political overtones.